 Separate it into individual servings like small bowls or ramekins by layering the red bean paste mix with the matcha milk mix as the top layer.
 Refrigerate for two hours before serving with whipped cream for garnish.

-While gelatin is a common ingredient in this dessert, you can still make ichiran matcha pudding without gelatin using plant-based alternatives like cornstarch, arrowroot powder, kanten powder and agar agar.
+While gelatin is a common ingredient in this dessert, you can still make matcha pudding without gelatin.

-Cornstarch and arrowroot powder will maintain the texture of the desert, and it only requires you to mix it with the other ingredients over medium-high heat.
+Cornstarch and arrowroot powder will maintain the texture of the desert, and you only need to mix them with the other ingredients over medium-high heat.

 Kanten powder and agar agar need to be melted similarly to gelatin.
 However, unlike gelatin, kanten powder and agar agar vary in strength.
-Depending on the amount used, it will highly affect the texture of the dessert.
-More kanten powder or agar agar might turn the dish into matcha pudding jelly, giving it a slightly firmer texture than the original mousse-like texture.
+The amount used will greatly affect the texture of the dessert.
+More kanten powder or agar might turn the dish into matcha pudding jelly, slightly firmer than the original mousse-like texture.

 Matcha tiramisu is another green tea dessert that does not use gelatin and can be made without baking.